sealoving/Liang_Metis/README.md

 A very long week.
 Productivity-wise.
 At the end of the week, I felt exhausted but fulfilled.
 I'm not satisfied with the the project work - as always it could be better (see the story below), but I'm happy with the amount I learned and the amount I discovered and feel very excited to learn in the days to come.
 The paired programing and lectures laid a necessary foundation for the tools and design thinking to be applied in the project, and they were meant to be a starting point.
 And you will navigate through all the obstacles, with helps just a question away.
 I normally start by googling the question, and usually finding answers from stackoverflow, other people's github repos, etc. But there are plenty of times I got lost, and the instructors and our teaching assistants would offer immediate help, whether a specific technical issue, , or simply stragigical thinking and brainstorming for next steps.
 For someone who's normally comfortable in self-learning at home, this made one of the biggest difference for me.

-The cohort?

-This is the other big difference than learning at home.
-The diversity of the classmates (or, colleagues!) is AMAZING.
+The other big difference from learning at home is the diversity of the classmates (or, colleagues!) is AMAZING.

+The final big difference from learning at home is the environment and social aspects of simply being with a group of people.

+## Project Benson

+## Our Approach

+## The Conclusion

+## Final Thoughts